-For the three months ended September 30, 2023 and 2022, the interest expense related to the AMCF Notes (including loan amortization costs) totaled \$1.4 million and \$1.5 million, which represents 13.9% and 23.8% of the total interest expense recognized by the Company, respectively.
-For the three months ended September 30, 2023 and 2022, the AMCF Notes' weighted average effective interest rate was 5.88% and 5.88%, respectively.
+For the three months ended September 30, 2024 and 2023, interest expense related to the AMCF Notes (including loan amortization costs) totaled \$0.0 million and \$1.4 million which represented 0.0% and 13.9% of the total interest expense recognized by the Company, respectively.
+Prior to repayment, the AMCF Notes' weighted-average effective interest rate was 5.9%.